Frederick Lubin: F4 British Championship

-After beginning his karting career at the comparatively late age of 13, Lubin made his single-seater debut in the F4 British Championship in 2020, partnering Alex Connor and Roman Bilinski as the only rookie at the TRS Arden Junior Team.
+After beginning his karting career at the comparatively late age of thirteen, Lubin made his single-seater debut in the F4 British Championship in 2020, partnering Alex Connor and Roman Bilinski as the only rookie at the TRS Arden Junior Team.
 He started off the season with relative success, scoring points in all three races at Donington Park.
 However, Lubin was unable to score another hattrick of points until the fifth round of the campaign at Thruxton.
 After an off in the first Silverstone race Lubin did not finish a race outside of a points-scoring position again, leading him on to take ninth in the standings at the end of the year.
 In addition, he also managed to win six races in the rookie cup and came second in that class, only losing out to Christian Mansell.

 GB3 Championship

-In 2021 Lubin progressed to the BRDC British Formula 3 Championship.
+In 2021, Lubin progressed to the BRDC British Formula 3 Championship.
 He remained with Arden and was once again joined by Alex Connor.
-The Brit once again started his campaign in convincing fashion, getting two fourth-placed finishes in the second race at Brands Hatch and Silverstone respectively, and was even outscoring his teammate at that time.
+Lubin once again started his campaign in convincing fashion, getting two fourth-placed finishes in the second race at Brands Hatch and Silverstone respectively, and was even outscoring his teammate at that time.
 Before the third round however, Lubin had to withdraw following a diagnosis that he had myocarditis, rendering him unable to compete.
 He returned for the fifth event, held at the Snetterton Circuit, where he would finish all three races in the top eight, with a best finish of fifth in race two.
-Throughout the following rounds the Briton would continue scoring regular top-ten-finishes, before finishing off the campaign by taking a pair of podiums at the final two reversed-grid races of the year.
+Throughout the following rounds, he would continue scoring regular top-ten-finishes, before finishing off the campaign by taking a pair of podiums at the final two reversed-grid races of the year.
 This pair of third places would elevate Lubin to eleventh in the standings.